Seniatical/Mecha-Karen/README.md

 ![Flask-Version](https://img.shields.io/badge/Flask-1.1.2-blue?style=flat-square)

 # __Mecha Karen Source Code__
-In this repository you will find the code in Mecha Karen!
+In this repository you will find the code in Mecha Karen!<br/>
+<br>Disclaimer: This repository only serves as a guide for newer and older bot developers alike.
+Please do not copy blindy and ask why it doesnt work.
+I specifically made this bot to match the needs of how i styled it.
+I wont be responsible for anything that goes wrong when using this or for any voilations you make.
+If something doesnt work and you want to know why I am more than happy to explain but I wont bother helping you if your blindly pasting everything.

 <img alt="Mecha_Karen's logo" align="right" src="https://cdn.discordapp.com/avatars/740514706858442792/3d4c161d2bfa97ec86cc82102df5cad5.png?size=128" width=40%/>